 Setting up a custom PowerPoint grid

-Setting up a custom grid is really easy with the YouTools plug in.
-This tool has an Adobe Creative Suite style interface that creates guides in PowerPoint automatically.
+Setting up a custom grid is really easy with our BrightSlide add-in.
+This has an Adobe Creative Suite style interface that creates guides in PowerPoint automatically:

-If you don’t have access to YouTools, you can mimic this result by creating rectangles on your slide using the Shapes tool and, using the alignment and distribution tools, making sure they’re evenly spaced and perfectly aligned.
+If you don’t have access to BrightSlide for some reason (did we mention it’s free?), you can mimic this result by creating rectangles on your slide using the Shapes tool and, using the alignment and distribution tools, making sure they’re evenly spaced and perfectly aligned.

 You need to leave a space in between the columns – this is called the ‘gutter’.
 Your slide might look something like this: